Negative moment of inertia and rotational instability of gluon plasma: Numerical first-principle results

-The angular velocity in Eq.~\eq{eq_g_E} is put in the purely imaginary form $\Omega_I = - i \Omega$ to avoid the sign problem~\cite{Yamamoto_2013zwa}.
-The expressions for the Minkowski spacetime can be obtained by the analytical continuation.
+For Euclidean lattice calculations, the angular velocity $\Omega$ is put in the purely imaginary form $\Omega_I = - i \Omega$ to avoid the sign problem~\cite{Yamamoto_2013zwa}.
+The expressions for thermodynamic equilibrium in the Minkowski spacetime can be obtained by the analytic continuation.
 In particular, the velocity $v_R$ at the boundary~\eq{eq_V_R} becomes imaginary $v_I = - i v_R$, with the following relation:

-The action in the co-rotating frame in the continuum Euclidean spacetime has the following form: